-Laws related to the marijuana industry are evolving quickly across the country, and savvy marijuana businesses aren’t just standing by and watching.
-They’re actively getting involved in the legislation process by speaking out, working with lobbying groups, and even making donations to their preferred political candidates and committees.
+Laws related to the cannabis industry are evolving quickly across the country, and savvy cannabis businesses aren’t just standing by and watching.
+They’ve actively been getting involved in the legislation process in recent years by speaking out, working with lobbying groups, and even making donations to their preferred political candidates and committees.

 The Preferred Candidate for California Governor

-In March of this year, a federal judge ruled that an Illinois provision which did not allow marijuana companies to make campaign contributions in the state was unconstitutional.
+In March 2017, a federal judge ruled that an Illinois provision which did not allow marijuana companies to make campaign contributions in the state was unconstitutional.
 According to the Chicago Tribune, the provision prevented contributions to political committees that were established for the purpose of promoting candidates for public office.
-In other words, the federal judge’s ruling opens up another way for citizens to donate to politicians in Illinois – through PACs created to support their preferred candidates.
+Since that decision was made, cannabis companies like PharmaCann and Cresco Labs have donated more than $630,000 to the state’s political candidates and committees.

 Susan Gunelius, Lead Analyst for Cannabiz Media and author of Marijuana Licensing Reference Guide: 2017 Edition, is also President & CEO of KeySplash Creative, Inc., a marketing communications company offering, copywriting, content marketing, email marketing, social media marketing, and strategic branding services.
 She spent the first half of her 25-year career directing marketing programs for AT&T and HSBC.
 Today, her clients include household brands like Citigroup, Cox Communications, Intuit, and more as well as small businesses around the world.
 Susan has written 11 marketing-related books, including the highly popular Content Marketing for Dummies, 30-Minute Social Media Marketing, Kick-ass Copywriting in 10 Easy Steps, The Ultimate Guide to Email Marketing, and she is a popular marketing and branding keynote speaker.
 She is also a Certified Career Coach and Founder and Editor in Chief of Women on Business, an award-winning blog for business women.
 Susan holds a B.S. in marketing and an M.B.A in management and strategy.